akka/akka/CONTRIBUTING.md

 Akka generates class diagrams for the API documentation using ScalaDoc.

-Links to static methods in ScalaDoc comments should be formatted `[[Like#this]]`, because `[[this]]` does not work with genjavadoc, and IntelliJ warns about `[[#this]]`.
+Links to methods in ScalaDoc comments should be formatted `[[Like#this]]`, because `[[this]]` does not work with genjavadoc, and IntelliJ warns about `[[#this]]`.